 In what is believed to be the largest collection of automobile emblems, badges, and license plates in the country, familiar labels from Ford, Packard, and Oldsmobile are displayed alongside the emblems of forgotten models.
 Car badges, a sign that the motorist belonged to an automobile club, are also on display.
-The license plate exhibit represents every state in the union and includes only a fraction of the plates in the museum's collection.
+The license plate exhibit represents every state in the union and many foreign countries, and includes only a fraction of the plates in the museum's collection.
 This important collection of automobilia also includes automobile lamps and horns, hood ornaments, and other accessories that added to the pleasure of driving.

 One corner is devoted to a collection of vintage Fisher-Price toys, including classics such as the Snoopy Sniffer and the Corn Popper push toy.
 Everything from wooden pull toys offered during the company's first year (1931) to toys popular a decade ago brings to mind the pleasure of these childhood favorites.

 1920 Carroll Touring Car on display now

 The William E. Swigart, Jr. Automobile Museum is a 501(c)(3) non-profit museum dedicated to the preservation and history of the American automobile history.
 Our remarkable collections have existed for more than 98 years, beginning as a private passion of our founder W. Emmert Swigart.
 His son, William E. Swigart, Jr., fell under the spell of these wonderful machines and built up the collection to about 150 cars, of which 30 to 35 are on display at the museum at one time.
 Some are one-of-a-kind such as the 1936 Duesenberg 12 cylinder Gentlemen's Speedster, the 1920 Carroll, and the 1916 Scripps-Booth.